 Employees who fall behind in their work pace are entitled to the guaranteed pay if the employer has not demonstrably taken the aforementioned management measures.

-If the harvest yield is low or the working conditions due to poor weather are such that the conditions for contract work are not met, the parties to the collective agreement recommend that employees be paid an hourly wage instead.
+If the working conditions due to poor weather are such that the conditions for contract work are not met, the parties to the collective agreement recommend that employees be paid an hourly wage instead.